 How do different electronic states look in real space?
-And what happens at the boundaries of these states and the interfaces between different states?
-With scanning Microwave Impedance Microscopy we aim to answer these questions.
+What happens at the boundaries of these states, and at interfaces between different states?
+We aim to answer these questions with scanning Microwave Impedance Microscopy.

-In condensed mater systems strong correlations can lead to novel emergent phenomena.
-These novel phases are of fundamental interest but can also lead to practical applications.
-While most of our group focuses on studying these emergent states in momentum space using angle resolved photoemission spectroscopy, many novel phases have interesting real space properties.
-The presence of boundaries or interfaces in quantum materials can give rise to many exotic quantum effects: These include protected surface/edge states in a topological insulators, chiral edge states in quantum anomalous Hall insulators, metallic domain walls in magnetic insulators, and Majorana bound states in superconductors.
-To study such states systemically there is a need to develop a well-controlled technique to measure nanoscale conductivity non-invasively.
+In condensed mater systems, strong correlations can lead to novel emergent phenomena, producing new phases of fundamental interest and potential usage in practical applications.
+Although most of the Shen group studies emergent states in momentum space using different forms of angle resolved photoemission spectroscopy, many novel phases also have interesting properties in real space.
+This is because boundaries or interfaces in quantum materials produce a range of exotic quantum effects.
+These include protected surface/edge states in topological insulators, chiral edge states in quantum anomalous Hall insulators, metallic domain walls in magnetic insulators, and Majorana bound states in superconductors.
+In order to study such states systematically, there is a need to develop a well-controlled technique to measure nanoscale conductivity in a non-invasive manner.

-Microwave Impedance Microscopy (MIM) is a scanning probe microscopy technique that utilises the local interaction between a microwave probe and a sample to make nano-scale images (<100 nm spatial resolution) of the electrical conductivity and permittivity of a sample.
-It has important applications and potentials in imaging semiconductor devices, buried structures and two-dimensional electron gases (2DEG), phase separated materials, biological specimens, and others.
-The technique works by bringing a sharp metal tip, which is being driven at microwave frequencies, into close proximity of the sample’s surface.
-The electric potential around the tip is disturbed by the sample and a portion of the electrical signal sent to the tip is reflected back up the microwave line depending on the mismatch with the tip-sample admittance.
-The reflected signal can be related to the electrical conductivity and permittivity of the sample.
-By rastering the tip across the sample it is possible to map the local conductivity and permittivity of the sample with ~100 nm spacial resolution.
-The typical response curve for a conductive sample is shown in the right hand panel.
+Microwave Impedance Microscopy (MIM) is a scanning probe microscopy technique that utilizes the local interaction between a microwave probe and a sample to make nano-scale images (with <100 nm spatial resolution) of the sample's electrical conductivity and permittivity.
+It has important applications and potential in imaging semiconductor devices, buried structures and two-dimensional electron gases (2DEG), phase separated materials, biological specimens, amongst others.
+MIM works by bringing a sharp metal tip, driven at microwave frequencies, in close proximity to a sample surface.
+The electric potential around the tip is modified by the sample, and a portion of the electrical signal sent to the tip is reflected back up the microwave line, with a dependence on the mismatch in tip-sample admittance.
+The reflected signal is related to the electrical conductivity and permittivity of the sample.
+By rastering the tip across the sample, we can map the local conductivity and permittivity of the sample with approximately 100 nm spatial resolution.
+The typical response curve of a conductive sample is shown above.

 - Well shielded cantilever